Liechtenstein: Demographics

-With a population of 41,232 as of 2023, Liechtenstein is Europe's fourth-smallest country after Vatican City, San Marino and Monaco.
-Its population is primarily Alemannic-speaking, although one third is foreign-born, primarily German speakers from Germany, Austria, and Switzerland, along with other Swiss, Italians, and Turks.
+With a population of 40,542 as of August 2026, Liechtenstein is Europe's fourth-smallest country after Vatican City, San Marino and Monaco.
+It is ranked #214 in world population.Its population is primarily Alemannic-speaking, although one third is foreign-born, primarily German speakers from Germany, Austria, and Switzerland, along with other Swiss, Italians, and Turks.
 Foreign-born people make up two-thirds of the country's workforce.

 Liechtensteiners have an average life expectancy at birth of 82.0 years, subdividing as male: 79.8 years, female: 84.8 years (2018 est.).
-The infant mortality rate is 4.2 per 1,000 live births, according to 2018 estimates.
+The infant mortality rate is 4.2 per 1,000 live births, according to 2018 estimates.The median age of citizens is 44.7 years.

 Languages

 The official language is German, spoken by 92% of the population as their main language in 2020.
 73% of Liechtenstein's population speak an Alemannic dialect of German at home that is highly divergent from Standard German but closely related to dialects spoken in neighbouring regions such as Switzerland and Vorarlberg, Austria.
 In Triesenberg, a Walser German dialect promoted by the municipality is spoken.
 Swiss Standard German is also understood and spoken by most Liechtensteiners.